Financial Aid Loans

 - You must not exceed federal aggregate loan limits.

-- Complete Entrance Counseling at the Student Loans website to better understand your responsibilities and obligations by borrowing student loans.
+- Complete Entrance Counseling to better understand your responsibilities and obligations by borrowing student loans.

-- Complete a Subsidized/Unsubsidized Master Promissory Note (MPN) at the Student Loans website.
+- Complete a Subsidized/Unsubsidized Master Promissory Note (MPN).
 The MPN is a legal document in which you are promising to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education.

 - View the disbursement page for additional information on when you will receive your funds.